build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ]
 ```

-To see the output in JSON format, copy the `rsProxyURL` value, append `/users`, or `/threads`, or `/posts` and paste into a web browser.
+To see the output in JSON format, copy the `rsProxyURL` value from the output above, append `/users`, or `/threads`, or `/posts` and paste into a web browser.
 The following screenshot is from Firefox optimized to see JSON format.

 ![JSON output when accessing the monolith](images/outputafterrs.png)